 Who Would Benefit From A Breast Reduction?

-Ideal candidates for mammoplasty are women who have reached maturity and suffer from overly large painful breasts.
+Ideal candidates for breast reduction surgery are women who have reached maturity and suffer from overly large painful breasts.
 Chronic neck and back pain experienced by women can be linked to the size and weight of their breasts.
 Women with severe skin irritations in the breast fold will also benefit from a breast reduction.
 Not only do large breasts lead to poor posture and constant discomfort but can also result in low self-esteem.

 Most of these patients also experience psychological problems, and some find that the size of their breasts affects many of their normal activities in life.
 In most cases breast reduction isn’t performed until a woman’s breasts are fully developed, however, it can be done earlier if large breasts are causing serious physical discomfort.
-The best candidates are those who are mature enough to fully understand the procedure and have realistic expectations about the results.
+The best candidates for breast reduction surgery are those who are mature enough to fully understand the procedure and have realistic expectations about the results.
 We are however seeing more conscious teenagers in our practice, as they are more aware of the possibilities around having a breast reduction surgery to improve their discomfort self-esteem.

 Prior to your consultation, it’s important to conduct your own research, to ensure you put your own mind at ease and know as much as possible about your procedure.
 Upon your initial examination, Dr Nerina Wilkinson decides on the best course of action to take based on your general health.